The modal logic of arithmetic potentialism and the universal algorithm: The modal logic of arithmetic potentialism

 \section{The modal logic of arithmetic potentialism}

-I am now ready to prove the main results of this article.
-Recall that $\PAp$ is a fixed consistent c.e.~extension of \PA.
+I am now finally ready to prove the main results of this article.
+Recall that $\PAp$ is a fixed consistent c.e.~extension of \PA---perhaps it is \PA\ itself.
 Let us begin with an easy observation that sets the overall bounds.

 \begin{theorem} In the potentialist system consisting of the models of $\PAp$ under end-extension, the potentialist validities of any model $M$, with respect to assertions in the language of arithmetic $\Larith$ or any extension of it $\Larith^+$, contain \theoryf{S4} and are contained in \theoryf{S5}.